 While we often focus on human needs, pets have unique vulnerabilities that are easy to overlook.
 From securing food and water to navigating shelter restrictions, planning for your pet’s safety requires its own checklist.
-Whether you’re preparing for a short-term power outage or a full evacuation, here’s how to prepare your pet for an emergency an ensure your they stay safe and cared for:

 1. Build a Pet Emergency Kit